Oh. My. This challenge is the best event ever. Seriously.

-The photo below shows what happened because of the second team’s use of craft stick legs.
+The photo shows what happened because of the second team’s use of craft stick legs.
 It is hard to get craft stick legs to stand up and stay taped to that base.
 In the middle and at the top the craft stick platforms were too heavy to be supported and the whole tower just fell over.

-Below is what happened with flimsy straw legs and the heavy craft stick platform.
+This photo is what happened with flimsy straw legs and the heavy craft stick platform.
 I have no idea why the team at the end made a bow out of the string.
 A tie-down might have helped this one to be more stable!